 NYC has its fair share of establishment burgers, but we’re always on the lookout for new ones that might someday join the hall of fame.
-The burgers on this list have helped us cope with the fact that every day in the last year has been worse than the one when U2 automatically uploaded their album onto every iPhone 6.
-From a bánh mì burger accessorized with pickled carrots and daikon, to a classic cheeseburger served on an aircraft carrier, we’ve put our 10 new favorites on this guide.
+The burgers on this list have helped us cope with the fact that a lot of days in the last year have been worse than the one when U2 automatically uploaded their album onto every iPhone 6.
+From a bánh mì burger accessorized with pickled carrots and daikon, to a classic cheeseburger served on an aircraft carrier, we’ve put our 11 new favorites on this guide.

 Apparently, there’s nothing Ursula can’t do.
 Not only is this Crown Heights spot making the best breakfast burritos in the borough, they’re also responsible for a green chile cheeseburger that’s unlike anything else we’ve tried in the city.
 Its juicy patty, pillowy brioche bun, and smoked pickles are excellent on their own, but the green chile - a staple ingredient at this New Mexican cafe - is the spicy element that makes the whole burger sing.
 Much like The Beatles or the original four members of Destiny’s Child, the four-part harmony on this sandwich deserves global notoriety.